Exporting Ad Hoc IPA

 Archiving Your App

 Create an archive of your app.
 Xcode stores this archive in the Archives organizer.

-To create an iOS App file for testing, select the archive in the Archives organizer.
+To create an iOS App file for testing, select an archive in the Archives organizer.

 In the dialog that appears, review the app, its entitlements, and the provisioning profile.

-[platform] Team Provisioning Profile: [App ID].
-Review the build options, and click Next.
 Click Export and finally the Finder shows the exported files.
+Save it to your desired location.

 Installing Your App on Test Devices Using Xcode

 You can install iOS App files on devices using Xcode.